SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - How to create this putty private key ?
 Load '.pem' file in puttygen and save with .ppk extension
 - Open putty --> connection --> ssh --> auth --> credentials --> load your saved .ppk file
 - Connection --> data --> username (ec2-user) --> then go to session and save (Important)
-- Create a server in AWS and take the IP, paste it in putty (Hostname) click on load to connect.
+- Create a server in AWS and take the public IP and paste it in putty (Hostname) click on load to connect.
 - To change the font open putty --> appearence --> change and then save to make effect in superputty also.
 - What is the Linux file system structure ?
-- When putty stucks (or) unable to enter any command then open putty first load your session then go to connection and give 30 in seconds then go to session and save, generally we have value 0 you need to give any value like 30, that means every 30 seconds connection will be alive, you can give max 300.
+- When putty stucks (or) unable to enter any command then open putty first load your session then go to connection and give 30 in seconds then go to session and save.
+Generally we have value 0 you need to give any value like 30 that means every 30 seconds connection will be alive, you can give maximum 300 seconds.
 - What is Inode ?
-For example we have a Hard Disk and inside the HD, we have some memory locations like a number, when you create file in HD, it will be saved in any of the memory location in HD, this file will point to memory location (A number) that is nothing but Inode.
+For example we have a hard disk and inside the HD, we have some memory locations like a number, when you create file in HD, it will be saved in any of the memory location in HD, this file will point to memory location (A number) that is nothing but Inode.
 Inode is the representation of file or folder inside the memory, it is a number.
 How to get that number ? ls -li
 - What is Symlink and Hardlink ?
-Symlink will point to the actual file location not to the inode, while Hardlink will point directly to the inode not to the actual file location.
+Symlink will point to the actual file location not to the inode while Hardlink will point directly to the inode not to the actual file location.
 Symlink has its own Inode.
 - How to create a Symlink for a file ?
 First create a file hello and add content in it using cat command then create symlink 'ln -s /home/ec2-user/hello /tmp/hello-soft' you can give obsolute path or relative path.
 - How to create a Hardlink for a file ? 'ln /home/ec2-user/hello /tmp/hello-hard'
 - We use NGINX as frontend servers because it can handle heavy traffic, it is used as reverse proxy also.
 IIS is only used for windows based applications.